tundish/tea_and_sympathy/tas/dlg/03_construction.rst

 [PLAYER]_

-    Yeah, if you want to do that.
+    Yes, if you want to do that.
+I suppose.

 |NPC_NAME| fills the Kettle at the sink.